austinsamsel/hightops-blog/source/2016-01-17-giving-and-receiving-design-feedback.html.markdown

 Being a designer used to be a sad business.
 People would tell me what they wanted their website to be like.
 Then I did my best to Make It Look Good™.
 Maybe in a week or two I'd report back with the work and figure we'd be all set.

 Instead I'd get a huge list of things that were wrong.
 I'd be totally frustrated.
 I didn't agree with anything.
 But I'd go ahead and make all the changes.
-I just figured business was about making things that sucked but had to do anyway for money.
+I just figured business was about making things I didn't like and just doing it for the money.

-But you know what really, truly sucked?
+But you know what actually sucked?
 ME 😹

 I didn't know how to communicate.
 I didn't know how to lead a discussion.
 I didn't know how to present my work.
 Even worse I didn't really even know how to dig in to the problem I was being hired to solve.